syncfusion-content/asp.net-core-docs/aspnet-core/ReportViewer/Getting-Started.md

 ## Build WebApi service
-You should inherit the IReportController interface to build the report viewer compatible Web API, and the ReportHelper should be used with IReportController interface implemented methods.
-The ReportHelper will perform the server-side related process and will return the required data for the ReportViewer to process the rendering.
+You should inherit the `IReportController` interface to build the report viewer compatible Web API, and the `ReportHelper` should be used with `IReportController` interface implemented methods.
+The `ReportHelper` will perform the server-side related process and will return the required data for the report viewer to process the rendering.
 Here, the sample code is provided with an MVC application to build the Web API service along with the existing controller.

 {% highlight C# %}